Carriewenyangyang/scalable-data-science-project-group/README.md

 ### Contributions
 Lukas: Responsible for client deployment, i.e. handling connections to clients, distribution of data via google-drive/google-cloud and creating the necessary environment for clients to do the training.
 Code-wise, this would be the content of the client-deployment folder.

+Christian: Data pre-processing, i.e. repurposing the original dataset and working with Olle on getting the relevant data ready for client-distribtution.
+The code for this work is uploaded into the data-processing folder.

 | Role                | Resposibility                                              |
 | ------------------- | ---------------------------------------------------------- |
 | Model Adaptation    | Modifying the Amazon Book NN to fit Spotify's music data.  |